w-schwier/CV/README.md

 #### Makers Academy (February 2017 to June 2017)

-- A hunger and passion for slick and efficient code
+- A hunger and passion for well built and tested code
 - Independent learner and problem-solver
 - Pair programing and team work
 - Object Oritentated Programing
 - Test Driven Development
+- Agile and XP methodology
 - Software Craftsmanship
-- Ruby
+- Ruby, Ruby on Rails, Javescript, Rspec, Jasmine, Node
-- Rspec

 #### University of Leicester (October 2012 to June 2015)